 “Green screen sets MSU apart from other programs,” Brown says.
 “Getting broadcast experience with their degrees gives our students a leg up in the profession.”

-MSU’s program was a perfect fit for Christana Landress of Buford, Georgia, who started watching the weather forecast in elementary school and decided she wanted to be a broadcast meteorologist.
+MSU’s program was a perfect fit for recent graduate Christana Landress of Buford, Georgia, who started watching the weather forecast in elementary school and decided she wanted to be a broadcast meteorologist.
 “I was always fascinated by people on TV, and I told my mother I was going to be just like them one day,” she says.